whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 2022/11/11 22:25:47 Listening on http://whosonfirst:80
 ```

-And here are the map tiles being display as expected in a mobile client connecting to `http://whosonfirst`:
+And here are the map tiles being display as expected in a mobile client connected to a Tailscale VPN visiting `http://whosonfirst`:

 <img src="images/wof-browser-tsnet-sm.png" style="max-height: none !important;" />